aryanz-co-in/python-comments-variables-type-casting-operators/README.md

 3. It does not need to be declared with any particular type.
 4. Type can be changed at any time, after they have been initialised at the beginning. (x = 5, after few line of code assign x = “Hello”, it is possible in Python)
 5. Before assigning values to variables, it can be type cast to specific type. (x = str(4))
-6. Most importantly variables are case sensitive.(Msg = “Hello” and msg = “Hello” both are different variables)
+6. Most importantly variables are case-sensitive.(Msg = “Hello” and msg = “Hello” both are different variables)

 ---------------------------------------------